MicrosoftDocs/VBA-Docs/api/Visio.Shape.Characters.md

 # Shape.Characters property (Visio)

-Returns a  **Characters** object that represents the text of a shape.
+Returns a **Caracters** object that represents the text of a shape.
 Read-only.

 ## Syntax